judycurie/judy/docs/assignments/week16.md

 **What will you design?**

-- I will desing a kinetic model of a asymptotic gridshell with attached sensor working on battery, measuing height and communitcaint with the host board (-> for further control of the output assembly sytem - developed in later spirals)
+- I will design a kinetic model of a asymptotic gridshell with attached sensor working on battery, measuring height and communicating with the host board (-> for further control of the output assembly system - developed in later spirals)

 **What materials and components will be used?
 Where will come from?How much will they cost?** inventory of Components and where they come From